 Each of the measures received overwhelming bipartisan support in the House.
 The plan now advances to the Senate for further consideration.

-State Rep. Kathy Schmaltz today invited residents to sit down and chat during her October office hours in Jackson and Washtenaw counties.
+State Rep. Kathy Schmaltz today invited residents to sit down and chat during her February office hours in Jackson and Washtenaw counties.
 Local office hours are an opportunity for community members to meet face-to-face with Schmaltz to share their thoughts, questions, or concerns.
 No appointments are necessary to attend.
-Next month, Schmaltz will be available […]
+This month, Schmaltz will be available […]